 Unlike some cities, Lumber City isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lumber City are a mix of both white- and blue-collar jobs.
 Overall, Lumber City is a city of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Lumber City who work in healthcare (31.84%), business and financial occupations (8.10%), and sales jobs (6.70%).

-Being a small city, Lumber City does not have a public transit system used by locals to get to and from work.
+Lumber City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Lumber City ranks among the least educated cities in the nation, as only 4.26% of people over 25 have a bachelor's degree or advanced degree.
+Lumber City ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.26% of people over 25 have a college degree.

 The per capita income in Lumber City in 2022 was $15,296, which is low income relative to Georgia and the nation.
 This equates to an annual income of $61,184 for a family of four.